csecht/count-and-size/README.md

 # Project: count-and-size

 The interactive command line Python program, `size_it.py`, can count and size objects from an image file.
 Object segmentation is performed with a compact watershed algorithm on a distance transform.
-Sizing is given as diameter of a minimum enclosing circle.
-Sizing results are provide in millimeters when a pre-set size standard is used, or in pixels when not.
-Image processing parameters are selected using slider bars and drop down menus (see screenshots, below).
-Multiple windows display each processing step and show live updates as parameters change.
+Diameters of minimum enclosing circles determine object length.
+Sizing units are millimeters when a pre-set size standard is used, in pixels when not, or units of the user's choice with a custom standard.
+The user selects processing parameters from slider bars and drop down menus (see screenshots, below).
+Multiple windows display each processing step with live updates as parameters change.

-This Project was developed to count and size oyster samples at various stages of aquaculture production, but can be used for any group of round or oblong objects on a contrasting background.
-Objects that are touching or slightly overlapping will be segmented and counted.
-While accurate counting and sizing of objects in large or poorly contrasted overlapping clusters is unlikely, such clusters can be screened out by limiting the segment size range.
-The resulting size-selected individual segmented objects should provide fairly accurate counts and size metrics.
+This Project was developed to count and size samples of oyster populations at various stages of aquaculture production, but can be used for sampling any type of round or oblong objects on a contrasting background.
+Objects need not all be completely isolated, as touching and slightly overlapping objects can be segmented.
+While segmentation of samples in large or poorly contrasted overlapping clusters is unlikely, such clusters can be screened out by limiting the size range to provide fairly accurate results for the remaining individual objects.

 Sizing standards are chosen from a pull-down menu.
 Pre-set standards include a hockey puck and various U.S. coins.
-An option for a custom size standard requires the user to enter a known size of the imaged object to use as the standard.
-If "None" is chosen as the standard, and it's pixel diameter is entered as 1 (the default settings), then displayed sizes are in pixel units.
-For any pre-set standard sizes are reported as millimeters.
-For a custom standard, the units are up to the user.
+If "None" is chosen and the pixel diameter entry is kept as 1 (default settings), then displayed sizes are in pixel units.
+Pre-set standards report sizes as millimeters.
+Users have an option for a custom size standard that requires entry of the known size in whatever units are needed.

 All modules can be executed on Linux, Windows, and macOS platforms. `size_it.py` is derived from the `contour_it.py` module from the opencv-contour-utils2 GitHub repository.

-A text file of object sizes and metrics, settings used, and the resulting image file of sized objects, can be saved.
+A text file of object sizes and metrics, settings used, and the resulting annotated image file of sized objects, can be saved.

 <sub>Project inspired by code from Adrian Rosebrock:
 https://pyimagesearch.com/2016/03/28/measuring-size-of-objects-in-an-image-with-opencv/